528hloni/Event-Management-System/README.md

 database for storing event-related data*

 ## ✨ Features
-- **Event Planning**: Create, edit, and delete events with details like date, time, and organizer info.
+- **Event Planning**: Create, edit and delete events with details like date, time and organizer info.
 - **Venue Management**: Track venues with capacity and availability status.
 - **Attendee Registration**: Register attendees and link them to specific events.
 - **Database Integration**: MySQL backend for persistent data storage.